nayo-project/nestjs-async-config/README.md

 - set the nestjs-async-config module

-you should write a setting.yml file in the project root folder, the same level of the node_modules folder
+you should write a setting.yml file in the project root folder, the same level of the node_modules folder, or you can set the env params of the system (process.ENV)

+if you don't have the setting.yml, async-config-module will read process.ENV

 ```
 # the config of setting.yml, and you should not to change the config when your system is running